jmelodywalker/michelangelo-business-use-case/README.md

-# Michelangelo OSS Field Notes
+# Michelangelo OSS Business Use Case

 A static field-notes artifact: public-source analysis of Uber's Michelangelo OSS, paired with a contributor walkthrough of an open issue.
 Built as an interview preparation reference and a reusable portfolio asset.